lucidBrot/Brotkeys.js/README.md

 }
 ```

+### OverlayMode

+The Link Hints can either show up _within_ the page content (text), or overlayed.
+By default, brotkeys.js uses overlayMode because that way, the content is not moved when the link hints appear.
+If you prefer the Link Hints to be directly embedded instead of using absolute positioning and a container element, you can do `manager.setOverlayMode(false)` before using it.

 ## Using Defer

 It seems like a cool feature, `defer`.
 But it makes it impossible for Brotkeys to figure out where it is stored.
 There are several ways to solve this problem, but the simplest way is not to use `defer`.